chicio/chicio.github.io/_posts/2018-02-08-react-native-debug-on-device-rctbundleurlprovider.md

 authors: [fabrizio_duroni, mariano_patafio]
 ---

-*In this post I will talk about how to setup up you React Native project on iOS to build, run and debug it on a real device from Xcode.*
+*Do you know how to debug your react native app on a iOS device?*

 ---